-If the parties were not married, an application may be made to the Federal Circuit Court or Magistrates’ Court for an order that the father of the child pay childbirth expenses (s 67B Family Law Act 1975 (Cth) (“FLA”)).
-An application must be made within 12 months after the birth or later with leave of the court (s 67G).
-Generally, expenses are calculated after rebates have been received from private health insurance and Medicare.
+If the parties were not married, an application may be made to the Federal Circuit Court or Magistrates’ Court for an order that the father of the child pay childbirth expenses (s 67B FL Act).
+An application must be made within 12 months after the birth (or later with the court’s permission) (s 67G).
+Expenses are calculated after rebates have been received from private health insurance and Medicare.
 The courts cannot take into account any income received by the mother if it is a means tested allowance or a benefit from Centrelink (s 67C(3)).

 A party to a marriage or a de facto relationship (including same-sex relationships) may be responsible for maintaining the other party if: